-New England sea captains' houses, white picket fences and ice cream shops trim an authentic fishing village.
+New England sea captains’ houses framed with white picket fences.
+Flying horses alongside ice cream shops.
+Colorful gingerbread cottages on one end of the island and an authentic fishing village on the other.
 Lighthouses pierce the fog with their signals.
 A Native American community preserves its identity amid miles of pristine beaches and rolling farmland.
-Martha's Vineyard is a picturesque island indeed.
-The down-island towns of Vineyard Haven, Oak Bluffs and Edgartown are fairly compact, with shopping, beaches and attractions in town.
-Up-island towns, like Menemsha and Chilmark, are quaint and quiet villages that evoke the island's maritime past.
+Martha’s Vineyard is a picturesque island indeed.

 Things to Do